What is a Commissioner?

 They support adult leaders and take responsibility for solving problems.
-Though seen only once a month, the influence of the Boy Scout commissioner is far reaching.
+Though they are not seen at every meeting, the influence of the Unit Commissioner is far reaching.

-They consult with adult Boy Scout leaders, ensuring that the needs of the boys are made known above the troop level.
+They consult with adult leaders, ensuring that the needs of the boys are made known above the unit level.

-Commissioners inform and train adult Boy Scout leaders to ensure that every boy receives the many benefits of the Scouting program.
+They inform and train adult leaders to ensure that every boy receives the many benefits of the Scouting program.

-A commissioner may oversee a unit, a roundtable, a council or an entire district, but the responsibilities are the same.
+They may assist a unit, oversee a roundtable, a council or an entire district, but the responsibilities are the same.

-Commissioners are extremely important volunteers who ensure the success of the Boy Scouts of America.
+Commissioners are extremely important volunteers who ensure the success of the Boy Scouts of America and it’s units.